Skip to main content

 The details entry gathers the health checks from modules:

-• The UNO module checks if the long-running LibreOffice listener is healthy.
+• The LibreOffice module checks if the LibreOffice instance is healthy.

 Metrics route